Your sleeping cycle changes as you age, but there are ways to ensure you get a good night's rest.

-Sleep is perhaps even more important for your health as you age.
-Healthy sleep has been linked with better cognitive functioning, lower rates of inflammation and heart disease, and improved resistance against viruses like influenza and the common cold.
+Sleep is more important as you age.
+Healthy sleep has been linked to better cognitive function, lower rates of inflammation and heart disease, and improved resistance against viruses like influenza and the common cold.

 On the other hand, people who sleep poorly have a higher risk of dementia, depression, memory loss, confusion, and anxiety.
 "It's simple: people who sleep better tend to be healthier and live longer," says Dr. Epstein.

 Sleep occurs in a sequence of stages, including dreamless periods of light and deep sleep, plus occasional periods of active dreaming, known as REM (rapid eye movement) sleep.
 This cycle is repeated several times during the night.
 However, older people spend more time in the lighter stages of sleep than in deep sleep.
 "When you are in the lighter stages, it's easier to be aroused, which then can make it difficult to fall back to sleep," says Dr. Epstein.